chubbyphp/chubbyphp-cors/README.md

 ## Description

-A minimal Cors implementation for PSR 15.
+A minimal CORS middleware for PSR 15.

 ## Requirements